websiddu/sketch-symbol-me/README.md

 # Symbol me

-This plug-in will convert the select layer to a symbol and updates all the other layers with same name with symbol just created.
+This plug-in will convert the select layer to a symbol and updates all the other layers with same styles and same layers with symbol just created.

 This is really helpful when you want to covert a bunch of scattered (nested deep down and its painful to select all of them one by one) layers to symbols.